Single Table Classifier¶

 Iris-virginica | 0 | 1 | 33 |

-We are now going to deploy the Iris
+, we are now going to deploy it on the test split.

-- to predict a class that can be obtained using the
+- to predict a class that can be obtained using its

 predict

-method of the model. - to predict class probabilities that can be obtained using the
+. - to predict class probabilities that can be obtained using its

 predict_proba